 This day Chris and I are on our own.
 Our host family has gone back to work and taking care of other domestic chores.
 Each day we stayed busy from early to late.
 We wanted to acclimate ourselves to the altitude before "THE PEAK" as much as possible.

 This day found us at 7 Falls.
 Located in South Cheyenne Canon, Seven Falls cascades 181 feet in seven distinct steps down a solid cliff of pikes peak granite.
 Crystal clear water from the southern most edges of the Pikes Peak watershed have, over the ages, carved this unique scenic masterpiece in an easily accessed location.
 Getting to the top of the Falls requires climbing a 224-step stairway.
 Once at the top we found a system of trails.
-We chose to do the trail leading to "Inspiration Point".
-There was an amazing view of Colorado Springs and the great plains.
-Going back down the 224 steps was just as scenic.
+We chose to do the trail leading to "Inspiration Point"

 We decided to climb the 184 steps up to the platform rather than use the elevator.
 Later, after climbing up and down a few times we decided to try the elevator at least once.

 At night, each fall is lit up with rotating color lights.
 It's a sight to see.
 We enjoyed the sight and got some good pictures.

 Manitou Springs, Co